jcamp-code/release-it-dotnet/README.md

 #### `packageId?: string`

 Override the package ID.
 Defaults to the package ID in the referenced .csproj file, or the .csproj file name if none.

-#### `versionFile?: string | false`

-If you want to store and set the version in a different file, set it here.
-Supports `.csproj` and `Directory.Build.props` files
+Only used for displaying package name in prompts

 #### `publish: boolean`